 The Cayos Cochinos consist of two larger cays, Cayo Mayor and Cayo Menor, plus 13 smaller coral cays.
 The islands have been a designated Marine Protected Area since 1993.
 In 2003, the Honduras Coral Reef Fund (HCRF) declared the enclave a Marine Natural Monument.
 The titles mean that tourism and development are strictly regulated around the archipelago, maintaining the impressive natural beauty of the waters, reefs, and shores.

-All visitors pass through the HCRF office to watch a short video on guest guidelines and marine life.
-Foreigners must pay a $5 tariff toward the conservation and maintenance of the cays.
-A fine of L5,000 is imposed for anyone caught lifting bits of coral or seashells off the island, a steep procedure meant to keep the Cayos Cochinos intact.
+All visitors must pass through the HCRF office to watch a short video on guest guidelines and marine life.
+Foreigners must pay a L220 tariff toward the conservation and maintenance of the cays.
+A fine of L5,000 is imposed for anyone caught lifting bits of coral or seashells off the island (with larger fines for illegal fishing), a strict rule meant to keep the Cayos Cochinos intact.